Charliechen114514/CCIMXDesktop/README_EN.md

 - 💾 Memory information system
 - 👨Default user information card display

+Note that you can also register your inbuild card, documentations later release will attempt to show how to do this.

 #### Project includes

+(Note: the standard minimum dependencies are: TSLib for interaction 📝, QtCore 🔧 QtWidget 🖼️ QtGui 🎨 QtNetwork 🌐 basic support for the four-piece set)

 | Function / Application Name | Dependency Conditions or Remarks | Is it a built-in program | Description | Interface Display |
 | ------------------------------------------------ | -------------------------------------------------- | -------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |